dkazakov8/reactive-route/docs/guide/router-configuration.md

 This array includes all the visited paths and may be used for logging or to check from which route the user came to the current page.

-## Server-Side Rendering

-For server-side rendering, you need to initialize the router store on both the server and the client:

-## Next Steps

-Now that you understand how to use the router store, you can learn about [Navigation Guards](/guide/navigation-guards) to control the navigation flow in your application.